Can dyed hair be healthy?

 - Choose styling products that will hydrate your hair.
 Because ingredients such as alcohol denat and silicones can be drying for the hair we prefer to avoid them.

-- Our Styling Mist for Natural Hold and a Glossy Finish is a favourite with our clients who have dyed or coloured hair.
+- Our Styling Mist for Natural Hold and a Glossy Finish is a favourite with my clients who have dyed or coloured hair.
 They love it because it gives an extra moisture boost to the hair, making it easier to style and it gives heat protection.

 8. Use a hair mask treatment once a week, every week.

-- As well as using a weekly hair mask before colouring, use one regularly afterwards to keep hair hydrated so it holds on to colour for longer.
+- As well as using a weekly hair mask before colouring, use one regularly afterwards to keep hair hydrated, so it holds on to colour for longer.

 Change your Hair Colour, Change your Approach